-A Life in the Spotlight: a Handful of Songs, Shows and Films is written by Sebastian Lassandro, an acknowledged authority on, and archivist of, Tommy's six-and-a-half decade-long career.
+A Life in the Spotlight is written by Sebastian Lassandro, an acknowledged authority on, and archivist of, Tommy's six-and-a-half decade-long career.
 The manuscript has been thoroughly fact-checked and approved by Tommy himself, and includes forewords from three of his greatest fans – Sir Tim Rice, Lesley Ann Warren and Dame Judi Dench.

 Some brief quotes from the forewords: